jpg6453/holiday-hub/README.md

 - Reduce the screen down to small and confirm the burger menu drops down when clicked.
 - All above functionality and checks carried out on tablet and mobile.

+**Hero Image and Text**

+- Check all screen sizes and confirm that the background image and text font size look good.

 **Search Bar**

 **Country Dropdown**